alahirajeffrey/movies-app/README.md

 | GET | https://yoke-marketing-movie-app.onrender.com/api/v1/movie/:id | get a movie by id | params.id |

 ## How to use

 - Navigate to the endpoint to generate the qrcode
 ```
 https://yoke-marketing-movie-app.onrender.com/api/v1/generate-qrcode
 ```
 - scan qrcode to get a list of movies
+- rescan after 30 seconds to get a new list of movies

 ### Developer

 [Alahira Jeffrey](https://github.com/alahirajeffrey)